The Two Sides of Embracing Enterprise Complexity

 - IT systems need to be metadata-driven.
 DevOps should be about more than just pushing out software releases faster.
-At least to me, the true spirit of DevOps is: Instead of writing a program, write a metadata-driven program to write the program.
+At least to me, the true spirit of DevOps is: Instead of writing a program, write (or buy) a metadata-driven program to write the program.

 Metadata-Driven and Metadata Management

 I need to elaborate upon the 3rd Key Takeaway here.
 Towards the goal of embracing complexity, the concept of implementing the ideas in this blog in a metadata-driven manner is critical.

 The Domain Model and the Data Vault configuration represent types of metadata-driven concepts.
 For example, from data vault metadata, Metadata-driven applications generate database schemas, ETL/ETL objects, deployment scripts, etc. Changes to the system are automatically propagated downstream and human errors are minimized.

 Metadata Management is a map of everything – where the data is at, what it’s made of, who owns, how it relates to other things.
 Tools such as Azure Purview (formerly Azure Data Catalog), collect metadata about by interrogating databases, file systems, Web pages, etc., into a centralized and searchable place.